Deltaspace0/monomer-widgets/readme/save-manager/README.md

 - `saveManager_ field [onChange f]`, where type of `f` is `a -> e`: `a` is loaded value and `e` is the event.
 - `saveManager_ field [onFocus f]`, where type of `f` is `Path -> e`: event to raise when the composite receives focus.
 - `saveManager_ field [onBlur f]`, where type of `f` is `Path -> e`: event to raise when the composite losts focus.
+- `saveManager_ field [noConfirm]`.
+Should be used when the confirmation dialog is not needed.